Hexadehydro Diels–Alder reaction: Intramolecular trapping

 The HDDA reaction can be used to synthesize multi-cyclic ring systems from linear precursors containing the diyne, diynophile, and the trapping group.
 For example, Hoye and co-workers were able to synthesize fused, tricyclic ring systems from linear triyne precursors in one step and high yields via a thermally-initiated, intramolecular HDDA reaction.
 Furthermore, both nitrogen- and oxygen-containing heterocycles could be incorporated by use of an appropriate precursor.
-In this case, the pendant ilyl ether provided the trapping group, through a retro-Brook rearrangement.
+In this case, the pendant silyl ether provided the trapping group, through a retro-Brook rearrangement.

 Intermolecular trapping

 HDDA-generated benzynes can also be trapped intermolecularly by a variety of trapping reagents.
 Careful choice of trapping reagent can add further functionality, including aryl halides, aryl heteroatoms (phenols and aniline derivatives), and multiple ring systems.

 Ene reactions

 The HDDA reaction can be used in a cascade reaction sequence with ene reactions, such as the Alder ene reaction and the aromatic ene reaction.
 The HDDA-generated benzyne can be trapped with a suitable ene donor that is covalently tethered to the benzyne.
 The benzyne serves as the enophile, while the ene can be an alkene (Alder ene) or an aromatic ring (aromatic ene).
 Lee and co-workers have shown an HDDA-Alder ene cascade reaction that can produce a variety of products, including medium-sized fused rings, spirocycles, and allenes.

 Hoye and co-workers demonstrated a thermally-initiated triple HDDA-aromatic ene-Alder ene cascade that leads to heavily functionalized products in one-step with no additional reagents or by-products.